United Nations Sustainable Development Group: UNSDG Advisory Group

 Under Kemal Derviş' leadership, an "Advisory Group", which provides the UNSDG Chair with advice and guidance on managing the operational dimensions of the UNSDG and the Resident Coordinator System, was established.
 In 2009, the non-rotational members of the advisory group were: the FAO, ILO, UNDP, UNESCO, UNFPA, UNICEF, UNHCR, WFP, WHO and UNIDO.
-The rotational members (for a period of one year, as of 2016) are: the UNCTAD (representing UNEP, UN Habitat and UNODC) and the Economic and Social Commission for Western Africa (representing all five Regional Commissions).
+The rotational members (for a period of one year, as of 2016) are: UNCTAD (representing UNEP, UN-Habitat and UNODC) and the Economic and Social Commission for Western Africa (representing all five Regional Commissions).

 Development Coordination Office

 The UN Development Operations Coordination Office (DOCO) is a key component within the UNSDG, promoting social and economic progress by providing support.
-It was key part of UNSDG's formation in 1997, uniting the UN system and improve the quality of its development assistance.
+It was a key part of UNSDG's formation in 1997, uniting the UN system and improving the quality of its development assistance.
 Coordination leads to more strategic UN support for national plans and priorities, makes operations more efficient, reduces transaction costs for governments, and ultimately helps people attain the Millennium Development Goals and other internationally agreed development objectives.
-At present is the Secretariat and technical and advisory support unit of the UNSDG.
+At present it is the Secretariat and technical and advisory support unit of the UNSDG.
 It brings together the UN development system to promote change and innovation to deliver together on sustainable development.
-DOCO works under the leadership of the UNSDG Chair and guidance of the UNSDG.
+DOCO works under the leadership of the UNSDG Chair and the guidance of the UNSDG.
 The team provides field evidence to inform policy, facilitates the achievement of shared results, and promotes excellence in UN leadership and coordination.
 The core objective is a relevant and impactful UN contribution to development.